romankempt/aimstools/docs/intros/intro.md

 - **Handling AIMS calculations:**
     > The installation adds command line tools to your /.local/bin folder which can set up the files for different tasks employing the ASE, sort and analyse results.

-    > The **structuretools.py** module contains helper functions to fragment and analyze structures in order to set up different tasks or extract information after a finished calculation.
+    > The **structuretools** module contains helper functions to fragment and analyze structures in order to set up different tasks or extract information after a finished calculation.

+    > The **preparation** module modifies files and directories to run calculations.

 - **Analyzing results:**
     > The **postprocessing.py** module contains helper functions to extract useful data from finished calculations, such as energies.